 You don't need a high speed blender to make this recipe.
 If you have a regular blender, the only extra thing you'll need is patience.
 It is fully possible to get a smooth, creamy mix in a regular blender.
 You just have to keep blending.
 DO NOT GIVE UP!
 I believe in you!

 Once you make the cake mixture, just divide it between your cupcake cups, and chill until you're ready to eat.
 Make sure you allow at least an hour to chill, so your Teaslies have time to fully firm up before you serve them.

 - ¼ cup pitted Medjool dates

 - 1 cup vegan margarine - melted (measure, then melt)

 - 1 teaspoon vanilla extract

-- Soak cashews and dates in separate bowls, using enough water to cover, for 4-6 hours.
+- Soak cashews and dates in separate bowls, using enough HOT water to cover, for 15 minutes.
 Drain.

 - Blend up the almonds and put them in a small bowl.
 Blend the dates and add them to the almonds, then mix until you have a crumbly dough.
 Divide mixture between 12 lined muffin tins or 6 lined Texas muffin tins, pressing into the bottom of the pan.